 Let’s talk first about Eagle Cliff Mine.
 As with many of the mines in Joshua Tree, very few details are known about it’s history or origin.
 The earliest recorded date of information on the mine or mining homestead is around 1895.
 Several mines were established in the area, which are no longer accessible.
 However, the homestead that was creatively built into the boulders on the cliff, remains in fantastic condition.
 You will see this homestead just as it existed in the late 1800’s, virtually untouched by modern times.
 There are many old relics and original features around this homestead.
 It is illegal to remove or take ANY artifact or historic item from these areas.
 Take only memories, leave only footprints.
 Please take great care of this special place.
 The trailhead for this adventure is located at the Pine City backcountry board 34.02360, -116.07772 Backcountry, meaning there are very limited resources in this are of the park and you are pretty much on your own.
 You won’t find bathrooms, resources or very many people coming across your path.
 The backcountry board is also a place where you register your outing in these areas.
 If you plan on staying overnight, you would indicate on the board where you plan on going and how long you plan on staying.
 This way if a park ranger sees your car parked for several days, they can determine if you might need help or assistance.
 From the parking lot of trailhead, you will head out following the signs that say Queen Mine.
 This will be another mining area that you can explore quickly and easily, not much to this mine.
 In a vert short walk, you will come up to a sign with a few paragraphs about the Queen Mine.
 Directly across the canyon you will see parts of the mine, you will want to walk down into the canyon and back up the opposite side to the Queen Mine location.
 I must warn you ahead of time, parts of this trail can be somewhat difficult to follow.
 People have set-up numerous cairns, small rock stacks, along the way to help identify the trail.
 Be on the lookout for these as the hike continues.

 After reaching and checking out the Queen Mine, continue heading East on the trail.
 The trail should still be fairly easy to follow at this point.
 After roughly 1/2 mile you will be descending down into a wash area with a rocky ridge before you, it will seem as though you only have an option of right or left. (just over that ridge is where the Eagle Mine is located) At this point you will want to head to the right, uphill into the wash area (south).
 This is where the trail can sometimes be tough to follow, but as long as you’re headed up the wash, you will eventually reconnect with the trail.
 After another 1/2 mile or so, you will come to the steepest part of this trail and a few switchbacks to get up to the cliff.
 You will see a few hidden mine tunnels along the way, some are covered by brush and trees.
 You know you’re close when the trail start opening up to somewhat of a plateau or clearing.
 The mining homestead is on the right side, somewhat close to the cliff edge.
 You will notice the cabin is mostly made out of a large boulder, cut out and roofed with old timber and tin.
+Nothing in this cabin should be disturbed or removed.
+You don’t need any souvenirs.
+If someone from your group thinks otherwise, a good neck punch will do the trick.
 Spend some time exploring the cabin area and getting an idea of what it was like living here during these mining days. it’s also a great opportunity for a quick lunch.
 Make sure to also get some pictures on the cliff bluff, gorgeous views of the canyon below.